NatLabRockies/bleecam/README.md

   shared/   # generic reporting / visualization helpers
 ```

-BLEECAM uses a ProMMiS-style `src/` layout on a Pyomo optimization core.
+BLEECAM uses a `src/` layout on a Pyomo optimization core.
 Cases supply data and case-specific structure; the shared `core/` provides the optimization, objective, and LCA-contract machinery.

 ---